giuseppe82/Data-Science---Getting-and-Cleaning-Data/CodeBook.md

   - Freq_BodyGyroJerkMag_Std

 P.S.
 The reader could find it useful to have a look into the README.txt file, cointained in the unzipped UCI HAR Dataset

+## From the data set above, a second, independent tidy data set with the average of each variable for each activity and each subject has been creatd